 How to Get Weeping Bottlebrush to Bloom

 These trees will produce bright red, 3- to 5-inch flowers with showy, spiky stamens.
 These appear from spring to summer, then sometimes sporadically afterward.
-Water regularly when trying to encourage flowering.
+Water regularly to encourage flowering.
 Fertilize at the beginning of spring, summer, and fall.
 Adding high-phosphorus fertilizer a few weeks before flowering begins will encourage a plentiful, vibrant bloom.
 Deadhead the blooms as they fade to encourage continual flowering.

 Common Problems With Weeping Bottlebrush

 Weeping bottlebrush trees are rather hardy and do not often have many problems.
 However, even hardy plants can have the occasional issue.
 For these trees, the most common issue encountered is witches’ broom.